ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 Future extensions MUST NOT introduce mandatory JSON attributes, as existing implementations are required to ignore unknown JSON names (see {{client-processing}}).

+## Client Updates

+The specification relies on several IANA-maintained registries.
+In particular, since the content of these registries may change with time, clients that implement this extension have to periodically update the list of supported values in the "Contact URI Schemes" registry {{IANA-Contact}} to avoid discarding a recently-added Contact URI.

 # Security Considerations {#security}

 ## Authentication and Confidentiality